 Economy: Until the global pandemic, Poland had not experienced a financial crisis in 28 years.
-The European Commission and The World Bank estimate that Poland’s GDP will decline by 4.3 percent.
+The European Commission and The World Bank estimate that Poland’s GDP will decline by 4.3 percent towards the end of 2024.
 In comparison, the average eurozone GDP decline is estimated at 9.1 percent.
 The Polish market is among only three European markets expected to recover its pre-pandemic GDP by the end of 2021.

 Talent: Information technology (IT) talent will be essential to companies’ success in the future.
 According to Hacker Rank’s Developers Skills Report, Poland ranks fourth on programmer skills, with over seven percent of programmers learning to code before the age of 10.
 U.S. companies looking for tech talent have plenty of reason to look towards the Polish market since over 80,000 Polish students enroll in software development programs every year.

 What is the current state of U.S. companies in Poland?